bxjthu/CompLing/slides/1/source.md

 .left-column-2[
 ##Algorithms
 ###Post-class practice (optional)
-Write code to implement this algorithm, which can identify sentences in English that use the passive voice.
+Write code to implement this algorithm, which can identify sentence in English that use the passive voice.

 <br>
 .smaller[